pavitranew/session-7-rest-ang/README.md

 Once Mongoose looks up the data it returns a result set.
 Use `res.send()` to return the raw results.

-Check that the server is still running and then visit the API endpoint for all pirates `localhost:3001/api/recipes`.
-You'll get JSON data back from the database.
+Check that the server is still running and then visit the API endpoint for all recipes `localhost:3001/api/recipes`.
+You'll get JSON data back from the database - an empty array `[]`.

 ### Importing Data

-Manually using mongo CLI:
+You can insert data using the mongo CLI:

 ```sh
 $ mongo